amor71/LiuAlgoTrader/docs/source/Scanners.rst

 Using DataLoader() class
 ************************

 The DataLoader() class is core for writing scanners (as well as strategies).
-The Class provides a wrapper on top of `pandas` DataFrame() class, which also automatically downloads data.
+The class wraps on top of `pandas.DataFrame()` class which supports automatically downloading data.

-For example, to load recent `ohlc` data for Apple Inc all you have to do is:
+For example, to load recent `ohlc` data for Apple Inc all you can do:

 .. code-block:: python